aj96/Matrix/README.md

 Motivation
 ----------

-At first this was supposed to be a java program to write for fun, nothing to complicated.
+At first this was supposed to be a java program to write for fun, nothing too complicated.
 But then I decided to make it more challenging by making sure the user input was correct, not using the split() function, and printing the matrix in an easy-to-read manner.